Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 1. Download the [Microchip provisioning tool v1.4](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1001525)

 2. Unzip the downloaded folder and follow the instruction in the README.txt file to perform WINC FW upgrade and board provisioning.

+   - Launch PowerShell: click on Start > type “PowerShell” in the Search field > Open
+   - Go to the directory where the “iotprovision-azure” executable file resides
+   - Type the following command (this should generate and write all the certs to your disk):
+        ```
+        iotprovision-bin.exe -c azure -m custom
+        ```

 3. Take note of the generated cert location mentioned in the output message starting with “Saving to your …[your path]\.microchip-iot\MCHP3261021800001185.”.
 These certs will be used in IoT Hub DPS enrollment in the next step:
     * root-ca.crt (or .key): self-signed root CA cert
     * signer-ca.crt (or .key) (aka. intermediate CA) is a uniquely generated by the root cert, which is then used to generate device cert in [your-path]\.microchip-iot\MCHP<xxxxxxxxxxxxxxxx>\device.crt